RPD: 4 men shot and a vehicle struck in Flower Street shooting

 ROCHESTER, N.Y.
-(WROC) — Police say four men, all city residents, were hit when multiple shots were fired on Flower Street around 6:45 p.m.
+(WROC) — Police say four men, all city residents, were hit when multiple gunshots were fired on Flower Street around 6:45 p.m.
 Tuesday.
 A vehicle was also hit.

-Two of the men shot, a 24-year-old and a 21-year-old were taken to Strong by ambulance and the other two were taken to RGH by a private vehicle.
+Two of the men shot, a 24-year-old and a 21-year-old were taken to Strong Memorial Hospital by ambulance and the other two were taken to Rochester General Hospital by a private vehicle.
 The 24-year-old was shot in his upper body, the 21-year-old and the 29-year-old in their lower torso, and the 23-year-old sustained a wound to his extremity.

 Police are still investigating the shooting, and the area of Flower Street and Lill Street remain closed for the time being.